Do you want to really learn how to assess and identify individuals with dyslexia effectively, sensitively and individually?

 - Secondly, you need to successfully complete CCET or CPT3A (which you can take with us).

 - Finally, you need to complete this module.
-You will be eligible for an APC as soon as you complete these three elements.
+You will be eligible to apply for an APC as soon as you successfully complete these three elements.

 Your straightforward route to the SpLD APC

 Why do specialist teachers need the SpLD APC?

 An APC is a recognised licence to practise for specialist teachers/assessors.
 It confirms that the specialist assessor has the appropriate qualifications to undertake full assessments for dyslexia/SpLD to provide evidence to support an application for the Disabled Students’ Allowance (DSA).
 It also confirms that specialist teachers/assessors have kept their professional practice up-to-date and that their practice has been externally verified as continuing to meet defined competence standards.